Staci Sessler 1976 - 2020 - Obituary

 MENDOTA – Staci Jessica Sessler, "Staci J," 44, left this world after putting up one hell of a "Staci J fight" on June 29, due to complications of surgery at IVCH.

 Services will be at 2 p.m.
 Tuesday, July 7, in Merritt Funeral Home, Mendota.
 Burial will be in Holy Cross Cemetery, Mendota, near her cherished Grandpa Louie and her treasured baby, Skye.
-Visitation was Monday at the funeral home.
+Visitation will be 4 to 7 p.m.
+Monday at the funeral home.
 Wearing a face mask is required.

 Staci was born March 10, 1976, in Spring Valley on a beautiful spring-like day to Gary L. and Pat (Baird) Sessler.